Rupp Arena: Traditions

-Cheerleaders
+Cheerleading squad

 The Kentucky Cheerleading squad is the most successful in the history of competitive collegiate cheerleading, having won 23 titles and 25 co-ed titles as of 2022.
 Kentucky has won more UCA Division-1 cheerleading titles than all other universities combined.
-Their most iconic stunt is the "2001: A Space Odyssey Theme", a rotating pyramid performed in conjunction with the pep band for decades.
+Their most iconic stunt is the "2001: A Space Odyssey Theme", a rotating pyramid performed in conjunction with the pep band, performed for decades.